liaoherui/StrainAMR/README.md

 # StrainAMR
-A learning-based tool to predict antimicrobial resistance and identify multimodal AMR-related genomic features from bacterial strain genomes
+A learning-based tool to predict antimicrobial resistance and identify diverse AMR-related genomic features (SNVs in ARGs, k-mers, and protein clusters) from bacterial strain genomes

 ## Install (Linux or ubuntu only)